 - To make a mask–Separate the petals of the flowers and glue them neatly around the mask from the inside out, carefully making sure that the eyes are not covered; Remove the elastic cord and staple a piece of ribbon (long enough to tie around the head and dangle down) to each side.
 Double the pipe cleaners and attach to the back of the mask; glue the pompoms to the ends.

-- Have child put on the leotard, tights and shoes, covering the shoes with the socks.
+- Have the child put on the leotard, tights, and shoes, covering the shoes with the socks.

-- Cat: Black leggings or pants and black shirt.
-Cover a stretched-out wire hanger with a black sock– or stuff a black sock with material for the tail.
+- Cover a stretched-out wire hanger with a black sock– or stuff a black sock with material for the tail.

-COWBOY: Shirts, jackets and jeans for a cowboy costume.
+Shirts, jackets, and jeans for a cowboy costume.
 Add a hat, scarf, and boots.

-Need: Poster board, Stapler, Scissors, Black construction, elastic, and construction paper that is the same color as the poster board.
+- Construction paper that is the same color as the poster board

 - Take the colored poster board (your choice) and cut it to fit between the child’s underarms and knees.